amusingimpala75/macpaperd/readme.md

 ### Read before use

 macpaperd is still alpha software, and as such it can damage your system.
 Currently only single display setups are supported, and multi-display setups may break entirely.
-By break, I mean that Launchpad, the Dock, and swiping between spaces will not function at all until you open a Terminal (accessible from Spotlight Search found in the spyglass icon in macOS menubar) and run 'rm ~/Library/Application\ Support/desktoppicture.db && killall Dock'.
+By break, I mean that Launchpad, the Dock, and swiping between spaces will not function at all until you open a Terminal (accessible from Spotlight Search found in the spyglass icon in macOS menubar) and run `rm ~/Library/Application\ Support/desktoppicture.db && killall Dock`.
 Oh and wallpaper won't work while it's broken, and when you fix it via the above command all the spaces' wallpapers will be reset.
 That said, feel free to try it out; just don't come crying if you can't figure out why it's broken.

 ## Building